matatata/matatata.github.io/MacOpentrack.md

     cd build
     make install

+    # on INTEL switch bach to default compiler:
+    # sudo port select --set clang none
+    # sudo port select --set llvm none

 Have a cup of tea.

 --------------
-2024.1.1: I get the error ERROR: Cannot resolve rpath "@rpath/libunwind.1.dylib" which will stop tacker-neuralnet from showing up in the list.
+2024.1.1: on INTEL I get the error ERROR: Cannot resolve rpath "@rpath/libunwind.1.dylib" which will stop tacker-neuralnet from showing up in the list.
 You can fix it by this:

     cp /opt/local/lib/libunwind.1.dylib install/opentrack.app/Contents/Frameworks/

+or perhaps even better: add this to opentrack/macosx/make-app-bundle.sh after the line starting with macdeployqt

+    cp /opt/local/lib/libunwind.1.dylib $install/$APPNAME.app/Contents/Frameworks/

+and call `make install` again

 --------------